 Born in Moscow, lives and works in London

-Amongst many of the artist’s projects are collaborations with Vogue magazine and some fashion brands.
-Lomaka’s works can be found in Erarta Museum (St. Petersburg), Pierre Cardin Foundation (Lacoste), Contemporary Art Center “M17” (Kiev), FineArt Foundation (Moscow), Loyola University Foundation (Chicago), 25 Kadr Gallery Foundation (Moscow) as well as in private collections.
+Amongst many of the artist’s projects are collaborations with Vogue magazine and a string of fashion brands.
+Lomaka’s works can be found in Erarta Museum (St. Petersburg), Pierre Cardin Foundation (Lacoste), Contemporary Art Center “M17” (Kiev), Fine Art Foundation (London), Loyola University Foundation (Chicago), 25 Kadr Gallery Foundation (Moscow) as well as in private collections.